matthras/tsp-art-python/README.md

 * Optional: [Git](https://git-scm.com/)
 * Optional: Image editing program.
 Free/open-source ones: [Krita](https://krita.org/en/), [GIMP](https://www.gimp.org/)

 And lastly, the image(s) that you want to convert!

+## Python Dependencies

+* Pillow
+* ortools
+* tqdm
+* imageio
+* scipy

 ## What kind of images should I use for best results?

-*Format:* This will work for the common image formats (`.jpg`, `.png`).
+**Format:** This will work for the common image formats (`.jpg`, `.png`).
 More obscure image formats might have some issues, so I'd recommend converting them to `.jpg` or `.png` first.

-*Type*: Generally you'll want to use images that is a single object against a white background.
+**Type**: Generally you'll want to use images that is a single object against a white background.
 Colour doesn't matter as much since the image is converted to grayscale as part of the stippling process.

+Three images are provided for you in the `images` folder for you to practise on and to observe results.
+The scripts are initially configured to use `smileyface-inverted.png` in the `images` folder, and you can get an idea of what the output might look like if you check the `example-output` folder.

 # Producing Your TSP Art

 For reference, we'll assume that the initial image is `figure.png` which is placed in the `images` folder, making the filename `images/figure.png'.
+Replace `figure.png` with whatever other images that you also place in the `images` folder.

 ## 0. Setup

 Download the repository by clicking the green 'Code' button, then select 'Download ZIP' and unzip to the folder of your choice.
 Alternatively if you have Git installed, `git clone https://github.com/matthras/tsp-art-python` into the folder of your choice.

-Install the required Python libraries by typing into the console: `pip install -r requirements.txt`. (if you know how to setup a Python environment feel free to do that first)
+Install the required Python libraries by typing into the console: `pip install -r requirements.txt`.
+Alternatively, manually install the Python dependencies as listed above.
+If you know how to setup a Python environment feel free to do that first.

 ## 1. Image Preprocessing